FbrVELLONE/NextLevelWeek4/README.md

 # ABOUT:
 This repository contains the files from NW4, a fast learning week for improve abilities into NodeJS and ReactJS or start at this knowledge;
 For the backend track, we built a email sender api where we developped this entire structure in Model-Repository-Controllers way

-### Fast notes:
+### Fast notes (NodeJS):

 Database: migrations and entire DB features;
 Models: DB connexion with table correspondance;